 Anne Harvey began her career as an actor at Melbourne University where she performed rather than studied and wrote review sketches and songs.
 Music and song have remained integral to her playwriting.
 After working in intimate review, television, popular theatre and the Union Theatre (now the Melbourne Theatre Company) and the Elizabethan Theatre Trust she acted and directed for The Theatre Royal, Hobart and wrote and directed for theatre restaurants in Brisbane.
-Her first script for Theatre in Education I’ll Be In on That (a light hearted but committed history of the Australian Trade Union Movement) was commissioned for the Salamanca Theatre Company under the direction of Barbara Manning.
+Her first script for Theatre in Education I’ll Be In on That (a light hearted but committed history of the Australian Trade Union Movement) was commissioned by the Tasmanian Theatre-in-Education Company (later known as the Salamanca Theatre Company) under the direction of Barbara Manning, as was I Must Have Of My Own.

 Her plays have been commissioned and subsequently performed by Theatre in Education and Community Theatre companies, the Q Theatre, Sydney, (True Patriots All) The South Australian Theatre Company, (Uncle Hector and the Bohemians.)
 Bella Vista (as Buena Vista) was performed in the second season of the Playbox Theatre, Melbourne.